guanjieshen/databricks-uniform-sync/README.md

 > 💡 **Tip**: These methods are idempotent and are safe to rerun.
 ---
 ### 2. Check the Metadata View
-You can validate the contents of the metadata tables using:
+You can validate the comaptible tables by querying the metadata view:

 ```sql
 SELECT * FROM dbx_sf_mirror_catalog.dbx_sf_mirror_schema.dbx_sf_uniform_metadata_vw;